-38. What if a school decides to start CEP after already taking household applications?
+39. What if a school decides to start CEP after already taking household applications?
 Will the school receive retroactive reimbursements?

-If a LEA decides to elect CEP after taking household income applications, during this transition year (SY 2014-15), the applications may be filed in another office and there will be no retroactive reimbursements.
+If a LEA decides to elect CEP after taking household income applications, the applications may be filed in another office and there will be no retroactive reimbursements for claims already submitted.
 The LEA will use CEP claiming percentages starting the month they elect CEP.
 For example, a school that elects CEP in December may start claiming CEP percentages on December 1.